inloop/easyrelease/README.md

 * reads `versionName` and `versionCode` from AndroidManifest.xml
 * sets each build variant's output file name to *project_name-${variant}-${versionName}-${versionCode}.apk*
-* updates release signingConfig with proper certificate path, kaystore password, key alias and key password defined in property file
+* updates release signingConfig with proper certificate path, keystore password, key alias and key password defined in property file

+### Status

+Plugin is in early stages and we are looking for a feedback (issues, pull requests).
+It is based on what we used in our applications and works well for us, but we are sure there are other use-cases or ways it can be improved.

 ### Usage